TrueFiEng/Waffle/README.md

 ```

 ### Example test
-Waffle is test suite agnostic.
-Here is example test written using mocha:
+Here is example test written with Waffle:

 ```js
 import chai from 'chai';